tnierman/example-managed-job/README.md

 - `func main() {...}` - Represents the `main` function.
 The `main` function is where every Go program starts executing from.
 - `fmt.Println("hello world")` - Uses the standard `fmt` package to print "hello world" to your console.

 Since this tutorial is geared specifically toward creating managed-jobs, we won't spend much time covering the basics of Go.
 If at any time the syntax or behavior of the Go code below feels unfamiliar, _stop_!
-In order to build effective Go programs, at least a basic understanding of the language, and the tools it provides, is needed.
-There are numerous tutorials online that iterate on examples like the one above to gradually cover everything from the most basic syntax to the most advanced concepts.
+In order to build effective Go programs, you need, at a minimum, a basic understanding of the language and the tools it provides.
+There are numerous tutorials online that build on simple programs like the one above to gradually cover everything from the most basic syntax to the most advanced concepts.

 If you need somewhere to start, a (very) short list:
 - [A Tour of Go](https://go.dev/tour/welcome/1) - Walks you step-by-step through the Go documentation